xpack-dev-tools/arm-none-eabi-gcc-xpack/README.md

 ### Versioning

-The version strings used by the GCC project are three number string like `10.3.1`; to this string the xPack distribution adds a four number, as the Arm version, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash, like `10.3.1-2.3`.
+The version strings used by the GCC project are three number string like `11.2.1`; to this string the xPack distribution adds a four number, as the Arm version, but since semver allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash, like `11.2.1-1.1`.
 The fifth number is the xPack release.
-When published as a npm package, the version gets a sixth number, like `10.3.1-2.3.1`.
+When published as a npm package, the version gets a sixth number, like `11.2.1-1.1.1`.

-Since adherance of third party packages to semver is not guaranteed, it is recommended to use semver expressions like `^10.3.1` and `~10.3.1` with caution, and prefer exact matches, like `10.3.1-2.3.1`.
+Since adherence of third party packages to semver is not guaranteed, it is recommended to use semver expressions like `^11.2.1` and `~11.2.1` with caution, and prefer exact matches, like `11.2.1-1.1.1`.

 ## Maintainer info